-The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
-Press the M button to return to the Main Menu.
+- 13. When the last retrieved powertrain DTC has been displayed and the DTC button is pressed, the Code Reader displays any ABS DTCs retrieved from the vehicle's computer memory. - The Code Reader will display a code only if codes are present in the vehicle's computer memory.
+If no ABS codes are present, the message "No ABS DTCs are presently stored in the vehicle's computer" displays.